so many other machines featured in the Workshop, the Italian Villa

 ( made around 1979/80) has been added, courtesy of Bennie

 Ludolphy who has kindly supplied both the pictures and Technical

 Pictured* Right is the Pushrod 500NE Speedway engine.

 is the 500 SP.
 The prototype (not the one in the photo) was made

 by Walter and Francesco Villa.

-The angle between the inlet - and exhaustvalve is only 25 degree.
-Therefore you find a very steep inletport and further a very flat (Hepolite) piston.
+The angle between the inlet - and exhaust valve is only 25 degree.
+Therefore you find a very steep inlet port and further a very flat (Hepolite) piston.
 Also very interesting is the drive for the DOHC system.
 This is with a so called gear train just like as on MV Augustas.
-The primairy drive is with a duplex chain.
+The primary drive is with a duplex chain.

 Technical specifications for the (production) model 500 SP.

 Type = 1 cyl, aircooled, DOHC 4V